chuckjia/Numerical-Repo/HumidityV3/Readme.md

   The compiled C++ file can be found under the directory `Output`.
   To execute the compiled binary file, use
   ~~~~
-  ./output_filename 1
+  ./output_filename 0
   ~~~~
-  The argument `1` here suppresses printout of multi-line progress information.
+  The argument `0` here suppresses printout of multi-line progress information.
 It does not affect computation results.
 The command `./output_filename` would work just as fine computation-wise, except that it might produce many lines of progress information.
-This is designed to optimize Eclipse-style compilation.
+This is designed to work with Eclipse-style optimization in compilation of the code.

 ## Change Model Settings